EmileTrotignon/blog/printing_and_ocaml.md

 `Int.print`.
 More complex types like `'a list` only have function to print them in `Format`, were they might be hard to find.
-This may seems like a detail because adding such functions would be very easy compared to implementing modular implicits, but I believe it is not a detail but a low-hanging fruit.
+This may seems like a detail because adding such functions would be very easy compared to implementing modular implicits, but I believe it is a low-hanging fruit.

-If such functions existed in every module in the Stdlib, we could say to beginners something like :
+If such functions existed in every module in the Stdlib, we could say to beginners something like:
 - To print a value of type `M.t`, you do `M.print`.
 That would be a whole lot better than to tell them that they have to handle it themselves.
-And I would even go as far as to say that it is just as good as modular **explicits**, that is a version of the above code where you have to specify the module : `print Int 123` is not that different from `Int.print 123`.
+And I would even go as far as to say that it is just as good as modular **explicits**, that is a version of the above code where you have to specify the module: `print Int 123` is not that different from `Int.print 123`.

 That is to say, modular implicits give inference for printing, which is very good, but a lot of langages that have a typeclass-like thing for printing do not